michael72/pumlsrv/README.md

 # pumlsrv
 Small and efficient PlantUML HTTP Server

-This is a small (fast) replacement of [https://github.com/plantuml/plantuml-server](Plant-UML Server) which can run without installing any other http servers.
+This is a small (fast) replacement of [Plant-UML Server](https://github.com/plantuml/plantuml-server) which can run without installing any other http servers.

 ## Abstract
 This http server runs on localhost on default port 8080.
 It can simply be started with